-In this example, the block shows the three communication lists that ship with Rock under the Public category: Parents of Children, Parents of Youth and Sports Ministry.
-Additional lists unique to your organization would be displayed here as well if the person is subscribed or is able to subscribe to them.
+In this example, the block shows the three communication lists that ship with Rock: Parents of Children, Parents of Youth and Sports Ministry.
+If a person were subscribed to additional lists unique to your organization, they would be displayed here as well.

 You can further configure the Communication List Subscribe block in the block settings.
 This is one area where Communication List Categories come into play.
 You can specify a category in the block settings if you want the Communication List Subscribe block to target only a particular segment of the communication lists.

-By default, this is set to display lists in the Public category.
+Here you can see the block settings of the Communication List Subscribe block of that same Subscribe page.
+The Communication List Categories dropdown shows the available categories.
 Remember, the "Public" category ships with Rock, but you can create as many categories as you want.
 Whichever categories you select here will affect the functionality of the Communication List Subscribe block.
 For example, you could select Staff Only to display lists only available to staff members.
 If you don't select a category, Rock will display all of the lists the person is authorized to view.